brinkmanlab/galaxy-container/deployment/docker/README.md

 Browse to http://localhost:8000/ to access the deployment.

 To shut down this instance, run `./destroy.sh`.
 This will delete the instance, all of its data, and the container images.
-Docker may fail to unmount
-CVMFS during shutdown, run `sudo fusermount -u ./microbedb/mount` if you encounter `transport endpoint is not connected` errors.

 ## OSX Peculiarities